Update on Ukraine

 We stand in solidarity with the people of Ukraine and are appalled by the human tragedy that is unfolding in this war.

-We have worked in Ukraine for the past 30 years and strongly believe it’s more important than ever to build positive connections, mutual understanding and trust between people.
-Our success and impact is down to the hard work, dedication and commitment from our staff and this still remains the case today.
+We have worked in Ukraine for the past 30 years and strongly believe it’s more important than ever to build positive connections, mutual understanding, and trust between people.
+Our uccess and impact is down to the hard work, dedication and commitment of our staff and this still remains the case today.
 We’re doing everything we can to support our exceptional team in Ukraine.

 Whilst we have temporarily suspended face-to-face activities in Ukraine for the safety and well-being of staff, customers and partners, we have resumed some online activities as we’re determined to keep providing cultural and educational opportunities.

-• started free online speaking clubs and resumed online teaching for children
+- offered free online speaking clubs for children and provided online teaching for young learners

-• created an online hub of free resources for adults and young learners
+- created an online English Language hub of free resources for adults and young learners

 - developed the “Teaching and Learning in Difficult Times” course as a response to urgent needs for practical approaches to education in times of crisis.
 By the end of February, almost 750 Ukrainian English teachers who work with displaced students travelled to Poland to address the issues they experience in the classroom as a result of the ongoing war

 - established the Future English Online Teacher Community, a new peer-led global online platform for English language teachers that facilitates research, consultancy and professional development, providing opportunities for up to 25,000 teachers across the country over the course of three years